petrichorcode/PathFinder4Cyclists/README.md

 # Current issues/Areas for improvement
 - The dispersion modelling currently does not exist, however pollution data is being retrieved and applied to the algorithms.
-- The current adjacency list implementation is as a good solution to early development but needs to be improved and have its own class.
+- Development of the adjacency list and implementing one-way streets
 - The Server/Client side is somewhat built, but needs some more technical prowess to get it working